goldenstein64/bustez/README.md

 }
 ```

-Now you can write your expectations like you would in a TestEZ environment.
+Now you can write your expectations in Busted like you would in a TestEZ environment.

 ```lua
 describe("some test assertions", function()